Switch to infinite scroll (Full book)

 A CSS module is a regular stylesheet (CSS file) whose classes are subject to processing.

-A processor parses the classes in the stylesheet (such as superGreat) and derive a unique name for them (such as superGreat_1kmox6oL39).
-It then transforms the stylesheet to use those unique classes instead.
+A processor parses classes in the stylesheet (such as superGreat) and derive unique names (such as superGreat_1kmox6oL39).
+It then produces a derived stylesheet using the unique class names:

 <div className={classes["super-great"]}></div> // superGreat_1kmox6oL3

-We name the classes according to the inner-element we target, such as root or label:
+We name classes according to the inner-element they target, such as root or label:

 /* PrimaryButton.module.css */